-- Teachers' salaries are presented for teachers in public pre-primary, primary, lower and upper secondary institutions.
-At lower and upper secondary level, data refer to general programmes, meaning teachers with teaching responsibilities in vocational programmes are excluded. - Teachers' salaries can also be presented relative to earnings for similarly educated workers.
-Different relative measures can be computed: - The ratio can be based on actual or statutory salaries for a specific level of qualification and professional experience. - The ratio can compare teachers' salaries to the earnings of tertiary-educated workers or to weighted averages of similarly educated tertiary workers as calculated by the ratio of actual salaries of teachers aged 25-64. - Teachers' statutory salaries are given at 4 different points in their careers to provide a relative scale of earnings: starting salaries, salaries after 10 years of experience, salaries after 15 years of experience and salaries at the top of the scale.
-Statutory salaries are also presented for three levels of qualifications of teachers.
-In addition to salary scales, most countries use a complex system of bonuses to increase basic salaries and reward qualifications and performance in teaching.
+- School heads' and teachers' salaries refer to salaries in public pre-primary, primary, lower and upper secondary institutions. - School heads' and teachers' salaries can also be presented relative to earnings for similarly educated workers (based on the two different methods noted above).
+Data on workers' earnings take account of earnings from work of all individuals during the reference period, including those of teachers.
+In most countries, the population of teachers is large and may impact the average earnings of workers. - Teachers' statutory salaries are given at four different points in their careers to provide a relative range of earnings: starting salaries, salaries after 10 years of experience, salaries after 15 years of experience and salaries at the top of the scale.
+Statutory salaries are also presented for three qualification levels of teachers.
+In addition to salary ranges, most countries use a complex system of bonuses to increase basic salaries and reward qualifications and performance in teaching.
 These additional payments, which are currently not reflected in this indicator, may explain certain differences between statutory scheduled salaries and actual average salaries.
 As a result, the international comparison of basic salaries will be a biased approximation of actual teachers' monetary incentives depending on countries' relative emphasis on bonuses or base salaries. - Teachers' salaries per hour of net contact (teaching) time after 15 years of experience are also given.
 This provides a measure of statutory salary relative to the number of hours per year that a full-time teacher teaches a group or class of students according to the formal policy in that country.
-However this does not adjust for the amount of time that teachers spend in various non-teaching activities.
+However, this does not adjust for the amount of time that teachers spend in various non-teaching activities.
 As the breakdown of teaching and non-teaching time varies considerable across OECD countries, statutory salaries per hour of net teaching time must be interpreted with caution.

-7.9.4 Teaching time
+7.9.4.
+Teaching time